Design Principles Guide by Andi Gugu

 The 12-column grid

 Grids are the invisible structure underlying every professional layout.
-The 12-column grid is standard because 12 divides cleanly into halves, thirds, quarters, and sixths, giving tremendous flexibility while maintaining order.
-Below are common column configurations:
+The 12-column grid is the web standard because 12 divides cleanly into halves (6), thirds (4), quarters (3), and sixths (2), giving tremendous flexibility while maintaining the order that makes complex layouts coherent.
+Every major design system is built on a 12-column foundation.

 ¼